jonhilt/awesome-virtual-user-groups/readme.md

 # Podcasts

-* [No Dogma Podcast - Dylan Beattie](https://nodogmapodcast.bryanhogan.net/143-dylan-beattie-tech-conferences-in-a-time-of-coronavirus/) - Dylan Beattie talks about the present and future of tech conferences - how organizers, presenters and attendees are adapting.
+* [No Dogma Podcast](https://nodogmapodcast.bryanhogan.net/143-dylan-beattie-tech-conferences-in-a-time-of-coronavirus/) - Dylan Beattie talks to Bryan Hogan about the present and future of tech conferences - how organizers, presenters and attendees are adapting.

 # Resources to help take your event online